Palliative care - shortness of breath

 Any time you are unable to control shortness of breath:

-Schedule a visit with your health care provider to discuss whether you would like to go to the hospital when shortness of breath becomes severe.
-Learn more about:
+Discuss with your health care provider whether you need to go to the hospital when shortness of breath becomes severe.

 - Advance care directives